Jeongyeon: Pre-debut

-Jeongyeon failed an audition to join JYP Entertainment as a child, but eventually joined the agency after passing an open audition in March 2010.
+Jeongyeon failed an audition to join JYP Entertainment as a child, but eventually joined the agency after passing an audition in 2010.
 She trained for five years before debuting with Twice.
-Between 2013 and early 2015, Jeongyeon was expected to become a member of a new JYP girl group alongside fellow trainees (now Twice bandmates) Nayeon, Sana, and Jihyo; however, the project was cancelled.
-Later in 2015, Jeongyeon participated in the television program Sixteen, a reality television competition to determine the members of Twice.
+In 2014, Jeongyeon was expected to become a member of a new JYP girl group alongside fellow trainees (now Twice bandmates) Nayeon, Sana, and Jihyo; however, the project was cancelled.
+In 2015, Jeongyeon participated in the television program Sixteen, a reality television competition to determine the members of Twice.
 In the final episode, she was chosen as one of the nine members of the group.

 Debut with Twice and health issues

-In October 2015 Jeongyeon officially debuted as a member of Twice with the release of their first extended play (EP), The Story Begins.
-The lead single "Like Ooh-Ahh" was the first K-pop debut song to reach 100 million views on YouTube.
+In October 2015, Jeongyeon officially debuted as a member of Twice with the release of their first extended play (EP), The Story Begins and its lead single "Like Ooh-Ahh".
 Jeongyeon and her sister co-hosted the South Korean music program Inkigayo from July 2016 to January 2017, for which they both won the Newcomer Award at the 2016 SBS Entertainment Awards.
 Since Jeongyeon's debut, she has also been credited as songwriter on some of Twice's tracks.
 In Gallup Korea's annual music poll, Jeongyeon was voted among the top 20 most popular idols in South Korea for four consecutive years from 2016 to 2019 alongside her bandmate Nayeon.

+Jeongyeon was diagnosed with spinal disc herniation in 2020, and underwent disc surgery a week before the release of More & More.
+According to former reporter Lee Jin-ho, Jeongyeon's subsequent weight gain was likely due to steroid medications commonly used after disc surgery.
 On 17 October 2020, JYP Entertainment announced that Jeongyeon would be taking a hiatus due to anxiety.
-She resumed activities on 31 January 2021 at 30th Seoul Music Awards.
+She resumed activities on 31 January 2021 at the 30th Seoul Music Awards.
 On 18 August 2021, JYP Entertainment announced that Jeongyeon would be taking a second hiatus due to panic and anxiety disorder.
 She resumed activities as a member of the group in February 2022, beginning with the North American leg of Twice 4th World Tour "III".
 That same year, Jeongyeon and the rest of the members renewed their contracts with JYP Entertainment.

+On 1 November 2023, Jeongyeon released a cover of "O Christmas Tree" as part of Apple Music's Carols Covered playlist.

+On 20 June 2025, Jeongyeon along with fellow members Jihyo and Chaeyoung released "Takedown", the lead single of the Netflix animated musical fantasy film KPop Demon Hunters.
+As the film garnered critical acclaim and became a global sensation, the song debuted at number 86 on the US Billboard Hot 100, earning Jeongyeon her first solo entry on the chart.
+"Takedown" later reached a peak chart position of number 50 on the chart.